-The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:
+The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 An outline of the regime applying to offshore funds, including a description of the various types of fund, is discussed in the Offshore funds guidance note.
 You are advised to read that guidance note first.
 It also explains what is meant by ‘reporting’, ‘non-reporting’ and ‘distributing’ funds.

 This guidance note discusses the tax position for a UK resident individual investor where an offshore fund changes its status, so that it ceases to be a reporting fund and becomes a non-reporting fund, or vice versa.
-It also explains what happens if a distributing fund fails to become a reporting fund.

 A fund may cease to be a reporting fund because the fund itself

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.